Eric-Lautanen/seamless-ai-video-prompt-template/README.md

    - Use the Clip 1 prompt as pure text-to-video
    - Let the AI create the initial 6-second clip

-2. **Extract final frame of Clip 1**
+2. **Export final frame of Clip 1**
-   - Most platforms: Download video → Open in video player → Screenshot last frame
-   - Runway: Use the "Extract Frame" feature
-   - Some platforms auto-save key frames
+   - Download the generated video to your computer
+   - Open in your video editor (DaVinci Resolve, Premiere, Final Cut, CapCut, etc.)
+   - Navigate to the very last frame
+   - Export/save that frame as an image file (PNG preferred for quality, JPG acceptable)
+   - **Critical:** Export at the same resolution and aspect ratio as the original video

 3. **Generate Clip 2 from image**
-   - Upload the last frame as your starting image
+   - Upload the exported last frame as your starting image
    - Paste Clip 2's prompt as the motion/action description
    - Generate (this creates image-to-video)

 4. **Repeat for all remaining clips**
-   - Last frame of Clip 2 → Start of Clip 3
+   - Export last frame of Clip 2 → Start of Clip 3
-   - Last frame of Clip 3 → Start of Clip 4
+   - Export last frame of Clip 3 → Start of Clip 4
    - Continue through entire sequence

 **Visual Workflow:**